jsynowiec/node-typescript-boilerplate/README.md

 + [TypeScript][typescript] to ES6 transpilation,
 + [TSLint][tslint] with a general recommendation for a good default configuration,
 + [Jest][jest] unit testing and coverage,
-+ Type definitions for Node.js and Jest,
++ Type definitions for Node.js v6.9 (LTS) and Jest,
 + [NPM scripts for common operations](#available-scripts),
 + .editorconfig for consistent file format.

 ## Quick start

-This project requires [Node.js][nodejs] 6.2+ and [NPM][npm].
+This project is intended to be used with [Node.js v6.9.0 (LTS)][nodejs] or later (but should work with any 6.2 or newer release) and [NPM][npm].
 Make sure you have those installed.
 Then just type following commands:

 ```
 git clone https://github.com/jsynowiec/node-typescript-boilerplate